GreptimeTeam/docs/versioned_docs/version-0.9/user-guide/clients/overview.md

 and converts them back from UTC to the current time zone for retrieval.

 - To learn how to set the time zone, please refer to the documents for [MySQL](mysql.md#time-zone) and [PostgreSQL](postgresql.md#time-zone).
-- For information on how the time zone affects inserts and queries, please refer to the SQL documents in the [write data](../write-data/sql.md#time-zone) and [query data](../query-data/sql.md#time-zone) chapters.
+- For information on how the time zone affects inserts and queries, please refer to the SQL documents in the [Ingest Data](../ingest-data/for-iot/sql.md#time-zone) and [Query Data](../query-data/sql.md#time-zone) chapters.